cosarara/blue-spider/README.txt

+Copyright Jaume DelclÃ²s Coll (cosarara97) 2012-2017
+Gabriel Huber (Yepoleb) 2015
+kaisermg5 2017

-Copyright Jaume Delclòs Coll (aka cosarara97) 2012 appdirs.py has its copyright notice (by ActiveState Software Inc.) and license (MIT) in the file itself.
+appdirs.py has its copyright notice (by ActiveState Software Inc.) and license (MIT) in the file itself.
 The rest of the code is mine and under the GPLv3 or later (read LICENSE).